| Title: | Formal Concept Analysis |

 FormalContext$new(I, filename, remove_const = FALSE)

-, remove constant columns.
-The default is FALSE
+remove_const(logical) If TRUE, remove constant columns.
+The default is FALSE.

 is_empty()